invent-uk/dado/README.md

 ## Summary

-Dado is a python script that downloads dash cam recordings from a wifi connected camera.
+Dado is a python script that automatically downloads dash cam recordings from a wifi connected camera.

 ## Aim

 There are a number of dashcams on the market that support Wifi connectivity.
 Unfortunately many of these dashcams do not offer a method to download these recordings onto a computer, instead relying on an app to download video onto the user's phone when requested.
 This script is intended to fill that gap for a particular type of cameras, code submissions to support other cameras are welcome.

+The script executes as a daemon, identifying dashcam recordings of interest using camera events and motion detection.
+Once the recordings are identified they are downloaded and then merged into longer videos using ffmpeg.
+The script will then sleep for 10 minutes before continuing where it left off.
+Motion detection is use to limit the download of recordings to those that take place when the vehicle is in use.
+This allows the camera to still be configured to record 24x7 without creating a constant saturation of the wifi link.

 ## Initial camera support